 At CPEDI 3 only the best one third of the Athlete/Horse combinations per Grade of the total number of Athletes are qualified to participate in the Freestyle (based on the total result of the Team and Individual tests).
 Where one third of the class is less than eight (8) Athletes, then eight (8) will be allowed to compete.
 However, all participants must have reached a minimum score of sixty percent (60%) as an average of the Team and Individual tests.
-Athletes may only compete with one (1) Horse in the Freestyle Competition and for those with more than one (1) Horse qualified; they must provide the qualified Horses on which to compete and must declare the Horse at the latest one hour after the end of the previous competition. participate on the highest placed Horse (based on qualification results).
+Athletes may only compete with one (1) Horse in the Freestyle Competition and for those with more than one (1) Horse qualified; they may choose one of the qualified Horses on which to compete and must declare the Horse at the latest one hour after the end of the previous competition.
 Should a qualified combination withdraw or be disqualified etc. the next qualified combination may compete.

-At CPEDI 1 and 2, there is no limitall Athletes may compete in the Freestyle, unless otherwise defined in the Schedule.
+At CPEDI 1 and 2, all Athletes may compete in the Freestyle, unless otherwise defined in the Schedule.